vitoplantamura/OnnxStream/README.md

 - Python 3.x
 - ONNX
 - ONNX Simplifier
-- Linux environment (Ubuntu is highly recommended, Windows WSL also works)
+- Linux environment (tested on Ubuntu, Windows WSL also works)
 - Swap space (amount varies depending on your approach)

 ### Why Specific Steps?

 #### Understanding Einsum and Other Operations

-The original Stable Diffusion model uses operations like Einsum, which are not supported by OnnxStream.
+AUTO1111's Stable Diffusion implementation uses operations like Einsum, which are not supported by OnnxStream (yet).
 Hence, it's advised to use the Hugging Face implementation, which is more compatible.

 ### Optional: Converting .safetensors to ONNX

 If you're starting with a `.safetensors` file, you can convert it to `.onnx` using the tool available at [this GitHub repository](https://github.com/AUTOMATIC1111/stable-diffusion-webui-tensorrt).

+However, it is recommended to follow the approach in section "Option A" below.

 ### Exporting Your Model